zyratlo/texera/textdb/textdb-perftest/README.md

 NOTE: Don't remove the file named .gitignore in any directory!
+		Read the comments in the files mentioned here!

 Step 1-Prepare Data Set:

 By default, there is a small data set named "abstract_100.txt" in ./data-files/.
-If you want to get results from more data sets, please put the data files into ./data-files/.
+If you want to get results from more data sets, please put the data files into ./data-files/, or specify another path to the data sets when run WriteIndex.java in the next step.

 More data sets can be found at: https://github.com/TextDB/textdb/wiki/Data-Sets

 Step 2-Prepare Index:
 In order to write index, run WriteIndex.java file in edu.uci.ics.textdb.perftest.run package.

+By default, indices are stored in ./index/standard/ and ./index/trigram/.
+If you want to store the indices to somewhere else, you can specify the standard index path or trigram index path when run WriteIndex.

 NOTE: Once index is created, it can be reused (no writing index needed in the future)!!!!
 		However, if you make changes to your data set(s), writing index is still needed.